nsisodiya/Demo-Scalable-App/README.md

 Quick start to understand two key concepts

 * How to split your application into multiple modules.
-* How one module talk to other module.
+* How one module talk to amother module.

 What is this
 ============